Sokahr/OpenAI-Multi-Agent/chat_gpt/chat_general_project_info.md

 3. Help - Get assistance and information about OpenAI MAC.
 4. Exit - Quit the OpenAI MAC CLI.

 Enter your choice:
 ```

+This is the initial screen users see when they launch the CLI application.
+It presents a clear menu with numbered
+options for different actions.
+Users can enter the corresponding number or use arrow keys to navigate and select an
+option.
+After making a selection, the CLI will process the choice and proceed accordingly.

-2. New Project Setup:
+##### Part 2: New Project Setup

 ```
 =========================================================
                   New Project Setup
 =========================================================

-Please enter the following information:
+Please provide the following information:

-Enter Project Name:
+Project Name: [Project Name]
-[User enters the project name]

-Enter Project Description:
+Project Description: [Project Description]
-[User enters a brief description]

-After providing the project information, you will have the following choices:

-1. Enter 'back' to return to the main menu.
+Enter 'back' to return to the main menu.
-2. Enter 'cancel' to exit.
+Enter 'cancel' to exit.

 Enter your choice:
 ```

-3. Load Project:
+In this part, users are prompted to enter the required information for setting up a new project.
+They are asked to
+provide the project name and description.
+Users can enter the information accordingly.
+They also have the option to go
+back to the main menu by entering 'back' or exit the CLI by entering 'cancel'.

+##### Part 3: Load Project

 ```
 =========================================================